k2maan/ChatroomAppDjango/README.md

 # Chatroom
 Basic chat app where users can create rooms and exchange messages.

-Using Django 3 and Bootstrap CSS.
+Using Channels library in python and Bootstrap CSS.